 • ASCA partners with DEED and other agencies on a number of policy issues and projects.
 In 2014, ASCA updated its 2009 baseline research report on the state of arts education in Alaska.
 The first recommendation in the report, titled Venture for Alaska’s Youth, was to update the 1996 fine art standards.
 With the approval of the department, ASCA partnered with the Alaska Arts Education Consortium (AAEC) to convene a task force to update the standards, which was adopted in 2016.
 ASCA continues to partner with AAEC on building out frameworks for the standards, and supporting implementation in Alaska.

 • Teaching Artist Roster, Teaching Artist Academies, and Artists in Schools: This tripartite program consists of 1) vetting Alaskan Artists for inclusion in ASCA’s Teaching Artist Roster, which is a resource for schools to find artists to fit their residency and arts education needs.
 Currently, over 60 artists are included in the statewide roster; 2) Teaching Artists, or those interested in becoming one, attend Teaching Artist Academies.
 These high-level professional development sessions provide artists with training and tools to strengthen their effectiveness in the classroom; and, 3) Schools, school districts or arts organizations working in partnership with the schools can apply for ASCA Artists in Schools (AIS) funds, which support teaching artists residencies.
-In FY2017, 10 Artists in Schools grants were awarded, including six multi-site district residencies, and four single-site school residencies.
-This represents a decrease in the demand for AIS residency programs in Alaska.
-In FY2018, ASCA is working with one of the funding partners for the AIS program (Rasmuson Foundation) to conduct an assessment on shared Arts in Education (AIE) programs, including an examination of barriers for communities in accessing these programs.
+In FY2018, 14 Artists in Schools grants were awarded.
+This represents an increase in the demand for AIS residency programs in Alaska.
+In FY2018, ASCA is worked with one of the funding partners for the AIS program (Rasmuson Foundation) to conduct an assessment on shared Arts in Education (AIE) programs, including an examination of barriers for communities in accessing these programs.

 |B1: Core Service - Provide support to enable Alaskan students to receive arts education|